al1brn/geonodes/docs/arrow.md

 We want to apply materials: one for the shaft and one for the rest.

-Material is a property of faces, the we modify the code to:
+Material is a property of faces, then we modify the code to:

 - Get the materials as input
 - Get the extruded faces